 Graduate Student Life Events

-In collaboration with partners across campus, Graduate Student Life will present a number of events throughout the 2016-17 academic year.
-Events include productivity workshops, career and professional development, write-in days, and more!
+In collaboration with partners across campus, Graduate Student Life will present a number of events throughout the 2019-20 academic year.
+Events include academic, career, and professional workshops, Graduate Outdoor Adventures, Write-In Days, and Grad Nights In, and much, much more!
 See below for event details and relevant registration information; check back regularly to find out about updates and new events.

 Grad Student Welcome Days feature events and workshops designed to facilitate students’ successful transition to graduate and professional education at Mason.
 These programs have been designed to connect new and continuing graduate and professional students to key information, strategies, and resources to promote their success and well-being within the first six weeks of the semester.

 Mason Pond and Center for the Arts Lobby (check in at the Center for the Arts Lobby)